mcjamesloon/FVTT_Docker/README.md

 # Foundry Virtual Tabletop Docker Project by jamesloon

-**Disclaimer:** The source code for Foundry Virtual Tabletop is required to follow these steps.
+> **Disclaimer:** The source code for Foundry Virtual Tabletop is required to follow any of these guides.
 It can be obtained by subscribing the the foundry patreon [here](https://www.patreon.com/foundryvtt/posts).

-Likewise, all rights are due their respective owners.
+> Please adhear to all local laws and respect the rights of all owners.

 # Table of Contents
-> - **Select a link below to navigate to the respective documentation.**
+> **Select a link below to navigate to the respective documentation.**

-  - If this is your first time here, select `Installation` from below
+> If this is your first time here, select `Installation` from below.

 1. [Installation](docs/Installation.md)
      - [Command Installation](docs/Installation.md#command-installation)